saegl5/uniform-dark-theme/README.md

 I enjoy the default dark theme, however for me it appears too <i>boxy</i>.
 Also, I prefer a cleaner look.

 Lighter colors of user interface elements (e.g., Custom Title Bar, Activity Bar and Status Bar) are changed to match the darker color of the Editor background.

+Not included in the color theme, though&#8212;but depicted in the preview image, is my favorite editor font family: [Fira Code](https://github.com/tonsky/FiraCode "Click here to access the repository for more information.").

 ## Build from Source Code